 Traffic is coming from custom audiences that have already visited your pages.

 Hot traffic to a conversion-optimized product or sales page.

 Traffic is coming from lookalike audiences and has the purchase as an objective.

-This indicative Facebook Ads sales funnel will help convert cold traffic into warm leads and eventually buyers.
+This indicative Facebook Ads sales funnel will help convert cold traffic into warm leads and buyers.

-But is there one more step in the Facebook Ads sales funnel that is missing?
+But is one more step in the Facebook Ads sales funnel missing?

 Step 5.
 Focus on retargeting

 If you stopped in our previous step, you would miss out on a great opportunity.
 Remarketing.

 Most of the time, even if people have gone through your complete sales funnel, they are not yet ready to buy.
 Sometimes, force majeure makes them leave products in their shopping cart.
 And you don't want them to forget to come back.